 Pakistan (PAK) is one alternative.
-GDPPC growth is slow (so small moves in the horiztonal direction) and SC is slow (small moves in the vertical direction) and hence the gap of Pakistan and the cross-national "expectation" remains small.
+GDPPC growth is slow (so small moves in the horiztonal direction) and SC is slow (small moves in the vertical direction), and hence the gap between Pakistan and the cross-national "expectation" remains small.

-Indoensia (IDN) illustrates an optimistic scenario, which is that both GDPPC and State Capability grow at a relatively rapid pace until 2050.
-And, extrapolating the recent progress in State Capability in Indonesia into the medium run future produces "positive" gaps as the actual 2050 SC would be higher than predicted for its GDPPC or, alternatively, its GDPPC would be below that expected for its SC.
+Indonesia (IDN) illustrates an optimistic scenario, which is that both GDPPC and State Capability grow at a relatively rapid pace until 2050.
+And extrapolating the recent progress in State Capability in Indonesia into the medium-run future produces "positive" gaps as the actual 2050 SC would be higher than predicted for its GDPPC, or, alternatively, its GDPPC would be below that expected for its SC.

-3.2) Results of extrapolation to 2050 for Asian countries
+3.2) Results of Extrapolation to 2050 for Asian Countries

 Figures 9 (for South Asia) and 10 (for East and Southeast Asia) summarize the results of these simulations.
-These bar charts illustrate the "GDPPC gap" showing: (i) The current (2022) level of GDPPC, (ii) the hypothetical level of GDPPC achieved in 2050 if growth were to persist at its 1990-2022 pace, (iii) the GDPPC "conditionally expected" for a country with the 2050 level of State Capability implied by extrapolating the linear SC growth rate of the last 10 years.
+These bar charts illustrate the "GDPPC gap" showing: (i) the current (2022) level of GDPPC; (ii) the hypothetical level of GDPPC achieved in 2050 if growth were to persist at its 1990-2022 pace; and (iii) the GDPPC "conditionally expected" for a country with the 2050 level of State Capability implied by extrapolating the linear SC growth rate of the last 10 years.

-Figure 9 is sorted from top to bottom by the magnitude (in PPP\$) of the 2050 GDPPC gap (between extrapolated GDPPC and the extrapolated SC "expected" GDPPC).
+Figure 9 is sorted from top to bottom by the magnitude (in PPP\$) of the 2050 GDPPC gap (between the extrapolated GDPPC and the extrapolated SC "expected" GDPPC).

-Sri Lanka has the largest GDPPC gap as the extrapolation of its 4.2 ppa growth rate would produce a GDPPC in 2050 of P\$41,500 (very near "high income" status), however its State Capability was actually falling at pace of .26 points per year so by 2050 SC would be only 36.5, and the 2022 GDPPC for countries with that level of SC is only P\$6,200.
+Sri Lanka has the largest GDPPC gap as the extrapolation of its 4.2 ppa growth rate would produce a GDPPC in 2050 of P\$41,500 (very near "high income" status); however, its State Capability in the recent past was actually falling at a pace of .26 points per year, so by 2050 SC would be only 36.5, and the 2022 GDPPC for countries with that level of SC is only P\$6,200.

-Bangladesh, as discussed above, similarly has a large 2050 GDPPC gap.
+Bangladesh, as discussed above, has a similarly large 2050 GDPPC gap.

-Afghanistan has a low GDPPC gap because it both has very slow growth and its SC is falling, neither of which is good news.
+Afghanistan has a low GDPPC gap because it has very slow growth and its SC is falling, neither of which is good news.

-Pakistan has had growth of only 1.8 ppa and hence its extrapolated GDPPC to 2050 is only P\$9,400 and hence, even though its improvement in SC is slow (.28 points per year, reaching an
+Pakistan has had growth of only 1.8 ppa and hence its extrapolated GDPPC to 2050 is only P\$9,400; therefore, even though its improvement in SC is slow (.28 points per year, reaching an

-SC of only 43.5 by 2050) that means its "SC expected GDPPC" is higher than its extrapolated GDPPC.
+SC of only 43.5 by 2050), that means its "SC expected GDPPC" is higher than its extrapolated GDPPC.

-The most suprising finding from this exercise, particularly for me given my previous research on State Capability in India (Pritchett 2009), was that the WGI state capability measure for India was already quite high in 2022 and the pace of growth from 2012-2022 was also quite high, a gain of .75 points per year.
-Hence by 2050 its extrapolated SC is 73.8, which is the level of high income countries.
-Its actually extrapolated growth rate of 4.6 ppa would produce a quite high level of income, P\$30,300, but still significantly lower than its SC "expected" value.
+The most surprising finding from this exercise, particularly for me given my previous research on State Capability in India (Pritchett 2009), was that the WGI state capability measure for India was already quite high in 2022 and the pace of growth from 2012 to 2022 was also pretty high, with a gain of .75 points per year.
+Thus, by 2050 its extrapolated SC is 73.8, which is the level of high-income countries.
+Its actual extrapolated growth rate of 4.6 ppa would produce quite a high level of income, P\$30,300, although still significantly lower than its SC "expected" value.

-Figure 9: The Estimated "GDPPC gap" from the Extrapolation of Growth Rates of GDPPC and State Capability for South Asian Countries
+Figure 9: The Estimated "GDPPC Gap" from the Extrapolation of Growth Rates of GDPPC and State Capability for South Asian Countries